AYUSH19VERMA/Mechanistic-Model/README.md

 # Pipeline-_Project
 ## ODE_Simulations_final.py
 ODE file .py file
+The file contains code to simulate ODEs mentioned in in silico fungal persistence paper.
 ## Copy_of_ODE_Simulations_final.ipynb
 ODE simulations file of .ipynb
+The notebook contains the code and plots of the in silico fungal persistence paper.
 ## validate.py
-File to check if .yml file is correctly formatted
+File to check/validate if .yml file is correctly formatted.
 ## convert_yaml_sbml.py
-File to convert yaml to sbml
+File to convert yaml(.yml) to sbml(.xml).
 ## SBML_file.xml
-Sbml file .xml extension
+This is the generated sbml file(.xml extension) from the yaml(.yml) file using yaml2sbml.